piotrzarzycki21/TranspiledActionScript/README.md

 ActionScript are registered trademarks or trademarks of Adobe Systems Incorporated in the United States and/or other countries.
 No endorsement by Adobe Systems Incorporated is implied by the use of these marks.

 ##
-Soon you will be able support this project by buying me beer on [Patreon](https://www.patreon.com/piotrzarzycki)! :)
+Support this project by buying me beer on [Patreon](https://www.patreon.com/piotrzarzycki)! :)

 Enjoy!